-So vast was it inside that that all the monks of the Cluniac order which numbered over a thousand establishments could be fitted inside.
+So large was it inside that all the monks of the Cluniac order, which numbered over a thousand establishments, could be fitted inside.
 The intention to do so has actually been given as an explanation for the building, but such an occasion would have been impractical to arrange and never took place.

-Yet it remains a curious fact that such a vast edifice was constructed at vast expense in the middle of the Burgundian countryside where there was no pilgrimage traffic.
+Yet it remains a curious fact that such a vast edifice was constructed at such enormous expense in the middle of the Burgundian countryside where there was no pilgrimage traffic.

-At Cluny there were no important saint’s relics as there were at the other great churches of the period which were comparable such as Santiago de Compostela or Saint Sernin at Toulouse.
+At Cluny there were no important saint’s relics as there were at the other great churches of comparable size, such as Santiago de Compostela or Saint Sernin at Toulouse.

 Nevertheless it remains true that the third abbey church of Cluny matched the great pilgrimage churches of the Compostelan roads.

 The Liber Sancti Iacobi – the Book of Saint James, which was compiled in around the middle of the twelfth century ends with the declaration that it was mainly written at Cluny.
 The real intention behind the writing of this manuscript has never been satisfactorily resolved but the inclusion of Cluny’s name in the colophon is at the very least indicative of some degree of patronage.